CHHI 660 American Christianity

 *The information contained in our Course Guides is provided as a sample.
 Specific course curriculum and requirements for each course are provided by individual instructors each semester.
 Students should not use Course Guides to find and complete assignments, class prerequisites, or order books.

 A study of the Christian movement in America is essential to a proper understanding of this nation.
-This course is designed to give ministry students an appreciation for their heritage by linking the present with the past, which formed it.
+This course is designed to give the ministry student an appreciation for his/her heritage by linking the present with the past, which formed it.

 No details available.